DevExpress/devextreme-reactive/packages/dx-react-core/docs/guides/providing-actions.md

-# React Core - Providing Actions
+# React Core - Provide Actions

 An [Action](../reference/action.md) is a plugin primitive used to share a function between other plugins.